gungho0619/JS-questions/README.md

 #### Answer: B

 It's possible to combine objects using the spread operator `...`.
 It lets you create copies of the key/value pairs of one object, and add them to another object.
 In this case, we create copies of the `user` object, and add them to the `admin` object.
-The `admin` object now contains the copied key/value pairs, which results in `{ admin: true, name: "Lydia", age: 21 }`.
+The `admin` object now contains the copied key/value pairs, which results in `{ admin: true, name: "John", age: 21 }`.

 </p>
 </details>